 There aren’t always telltale signs of alcoholism, but if you ever find yourself hiding how much you drink, there is a pretty good chance that you might be suffering from substance abuse and should seek help.

 Once you recognize there is a problem, you already have a greater chance of defeating it through corrective measures.
-According to the National Institute of Alcohol Abuse and Alcoholism, “one-third of people who are treated for alcohol problems have no further symptoms one year later.
+According to the National Institute of Alcohol Abuse and Alcoholism, “One-third of people who are treated for alcohol problems have no further symptoms one year later.
 Many others substantially reduce their drinking and report fewer alcohol-related problems.”
-Help is available; all you have to do is take the first step.
+Continue reading to find out how to seek help.

 High-functioning alcoholism is hard to spot.
 Individuals who can simultaneously maintain their lifestyle and their addiction are experts at disguising their drinking problem.
 But there are warning signs to look out for:

-Individuals will often travel long distances to buy alcohol as to not be seen by anyone they know.
+- Traveling unnecessarily long distances – Individuals will often travel long distances to buy alcohol to not be seen by anyone they know.